Nebius-Academy/knowledge-base/_posts/2025-06-24-rl-training.md

 - The **agent** is a bot which is capable of several **actions**.
 - The **environment** is the game.
 It defines the possible states, the possible actions, and the effects of each action on the current state – and which state will be the next.
 - The **policy** is the (trainable) strategy the bot uses for playing.
 In our case, this is the neural network that predicts actions given the current state, or the state history.
-- The **reward** is the score that we assign to the states.
+- The **reward** is the score that we assign to an action performed in a certain state.
 For example, defeating a guard, progressing to a next level, or winning the game might have positive rewards, while falling into a pit or getting wounded by a guard would mean negative rewards.
+- A **trajectory** is a particular sequence of states the agent finds itself in and actions it takes.
+In the Prince of Persia example, the whole playthrough will be a trajectory.

 ![]({{ site.baseurl }}/assets/images/llm-training-overview/princely-rl.png){: .responsive-image style="--img-desktop:75%; --img-mobile:90%;"}